aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/gloweffect/_index.md

 ```

-the radius of the glow, in unit of points.
+Gets the radius of the glow, in unit of points.

 **Returns:**
 double